 Administration of the Second Amended and Restated 2010 EIP.
 The Second Amended and Restated 2010 EIP is administered by our Compensation Committee.
 The Compensation Committee has the sole discretion to determine the employees and directors to whom awards may be granted under the Second Amended and Restated 2010 EIP, the manner in which such awards will vest, and other conditions applicable to such awards.
 Awards may be granted by the Compensation Committee to employees and directors in such numbers and at such times during the term of the Second Amended and Restated 2010 EIP as the Compensation Committee shall determine, and in accordance with the policy on granting equity awards described on page 35.
-The Compensation Committee is authorized to interpret the Second Amended and Restated 2010 EIP, to establish, amend and rescind any rules and regulations relating to the Second Amended and Restated 2010 EIP and to make any other determinations that it deems necessary or desirable for the administration of the Second Amended and Restated 2010 EIP.
+The Compensation Committee is authorized to interpret the Second Amended and Restated 2010 EIP, to establish, amend and rescind any rules and regulations relating to the Second Amended and Restated 2010 EIP.
 The Compensation Committee may correct any defect, supply any omission or reconcile any inconsistency in the Second Amended and Restated 2010 EIP in a manner and to the extent the Compensation Committee deems necessary and desirable.
 Grants under the Second Amended and Restated 2010 EIP will be made in discretion of the Compensation Committee and in compliance with our policy on granting equity awards.
 In addition, benefits under the Second Amended and Restated 2010 EIP will be made in discretion of the Compensation Committee and in compliance with our policy on granting equity awards.
 In addition, benefits under the Second Amended and Restated 2010 EIP will depend on a number of factors, including the fair market value of our common stock on future dates and the exercise decisions made by the participants.